A place to Breathe

 Taking time out of our hectic lives to slow down and tap into something greater than us is a critical part of a spiritual practice.
 In the Christian tradition, God is found in relationship with one another and with the world.
 Time together in Church brings us prayerful practice, a sense of connection with God and with each other, and the opportunity to be filled with Spirit.

-The Sunday service is where we all gather to celebrate and explore 21st Christian spirituality, and commit to making the world a better place.
+The Sunday service is where we all gather to celebrate and explore 21st century Christian spirituality, and commit to making the world a better place.
 We know that it can be a little intimidating arriving in a strange place for the first time.
 But we assure you that we’ll do everything we can to help you feel welcome.
 We invite and welcome anyone and everyone into our worship space.
-Bring your questions, your longing, your fears and your hopes and release them.
-Our Sunday services are held at 10:30am in our Sanctuary at West 15th & Burrard.
+Bring your questions, your longing, your fears and your hopes, and release them.
+Our Sunday services are held at 10:30am in our Sanctuary at the corner of West 15th Avenue & Burrard Street.

-Also included in the bulletin are announcements of the activities happening around CMUC that day and coming weeks.
+Also included in the bulletin are announcements of the activities happening around CMUC that day and in the coming weeks.

 We welcome all ages!
 Children gather with their families in the main Sanctuary for the start of community worship which includes choral music and congregational singing, opening prayers and passing of the peace.
 Then about 15 minutes into the worship service, all children are invited to the front where a child is invited to come forward and light the Christ Candle.
 Children then have the option to leave with our Children’s Church staff for age-specific programming explained in the Children and Families section.